rcullito/moonlight/README.md

 ## iOS

-If there is interest in a version for iphone, please let me know at: [support@moonlightapp.zendesk.com](mailto:support@moonlightapp.zendesk.com)
+If there is interest in an iphone version, please let me know at: [support@moonlightapp.zendesk.com](mailto:support@moonlightapp.zendesk.com)